Page updated June 2025.

 New Zealand

-The High Court in New Zealand declared in November 2020 that the standards on farrowing crates and mating stalls for pigs are illegal and invalid.
+The High Court in New Zealand declared in November 2020 that the standards on farrowing crates and mating stalls for pigs are illegal and invalid and should be banned from 2025.